malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 Typical algorithms based on the policy gradient method include the REINFORCE algorithm proposed by Sutton et al. (2000) and the actor-critic algorithm proposed by Konda and Tsitsiklis (2000) are typical algorithms based on policy gradient method.
 The main idea of these algorithms is to link the parameterization policy with the cumulative reward and continuously optimize the policy to obtain the optimal policy.
 This type of method can solve the problem of continuous action space, but can easily converge to the local optimal solution (Zhao, Liu, Zhao, and Tang, 2018).

+### Deep Q Networks
+Deep Q Networks (DQN) is one of the simplest algorithms to write in equation form,

+### Policy Gradient Methods
-Deep Q Networks (DQN) is one of the simplest algorithms to write in equation form, and while far more advanced techniques are now used, for the purposes of what we need to examine here, the difference is not too important.
+A simple actor-critic algorithm is relatively easy to write in equatio form, and while far more advanced techniques are now used, for the purposes of what we need to examine here, the difference is not too important.
 In particular, currently another popular algorithm Proximal Policy Optimization (PPO) essentially looks the same, but with some extra refinements.
 Both of these follow the policy gradient method, with an actor-critic used to calculate "advantage" for a given action - which has been found to reduce variance and improve convergence.

-The following is a very brief summary of the DQN functions (source: https://www.tensorflow.org/tutorials/reinforcement_learning/actor_critic):
+The following is a very brief summary of the simple actor-critic policy gradient functions (source: https://www.tensorflow.org/tutorials/reinforcement_learning/actor_critic):

 Reward:
 ```